johncky/QFNtools/README.md

 r = alpha + B1 * PC1 + ... + B12 * PC2  + dX

 where X is modelled as mean-reversion process.
-Because both idiosyncratic drift and systematic return is explained, the residual process dX should be noise driven by mispricing.
+Because both idiosyncratic drift and systematic return is explained, the residual process dX is driven by mis-pricing.
 In the monthly timescale, stock returns should mean revert around its equilibrium:

 X(t) = k*(m - X(t-1)) dt + sigma dW